benfulcher/GeneCategoryEnrichmentAnalysis/README.md

 The package supports conventional enrichment, which generates a null distribution for some summary statistic across the scores assigned to genes annotated to a given GO Term by randomizing the assignment of genes to GO categories.
 These null distributions depend on the size of the GO Category.

+The package is currently set up to perform enrichment on GO Biological Processes.

 There are two steps in performing an analysis:
 1. Initialize the package with the latest GO hierarchy and gene annotations (or download processed results from [figshare](https://figshare.com/s/71fe1d9b2386ec05f421)).
 2. Run an enrichment analysis.

+___Note:___
+The [figshare repository](https://figshare.com/s/71fe1d9b2386ec05f421) uses GO annotation files from the 2019-04-17 release.

 ## Initialization